Winnipeg general strike: Opposition

 A plan to offer a modified form of collective bargaining to the Metal Trades Council was in the works at the middle of the month, but any efforts at compromise were ended by a series of arrests on charges of seditious conspiracy.
 In the early morning hours of June 17, the RNWMP apprehended several prominent leaders of the strike, including George Armstrong, Roger Bray, Abraham Heaps, William Ivens, R.B.
-Russell and John Queen.
-In addition, William Arthur Pritchard, a Vancouver union organizer who was returning from Winnipeg, was arrested in Calgary.
+Russell and city councillor John Queen.
+In addition, union organizer Bill Pritchard was arrested in Calgary on his way home from Winnipeg to Vancouver.
 R. J. Johns, of Winnipeg, was in Montreal and not arrested at this time.
 With the exception of Armstrong, who was Canadian-born, they were all British immigrants.

-Several foreign-born socialists, including Sam Blumenberg, Max Charitonoff and Solomon Almazoff were also arrested, as was Oscar Schoppelrei, an American-born Canadian war veteran of German ethnic origin.
+Several other foreign-born socialists, including Sam Blumenberg, Max Charitonoff and Solomon Almazoff were also arrested.Oscar Schoppelrei (sometimes spelled Schappellri), an American-born Canadian resident and WWI veteran of German ethnic origin, was also arrested.

 Bloody Saturday

 The climax of the strike came a few days later, on Saturday, June 21, which was soon known as Bloody Saturday.
-To protest against the arrest of the strike leaders, the returned soldiers had announced a demonstration in the form of a “silent parade” on Main Street for Saturday afternoon.
+To protest against the arrest of the strike leaders, the returned soldiers had announced a demonstration in the form of a "silent parade" on Main Street for Saturday afternoon.
 Crowds assembled in the thousands in the streets around City Hall.
 When the soldiers refused to call off the demonstration, Mayor Gray requested assistance from the RNWMP, who entered into the crowds on horseback, wielding clubs in an attempt to disperse the assembly.
 A streetcar operated by a strikebreaker attempted to travel south on Main Street towards Portage Avenue but was stopped and tipped off the tracks and briefly set on fire.

 After the Mayor read the Riot Act, the Mounties entered the fray again, this time discharging their .45 revolvers in three separate volleys.
 About 120 shots were fired.
 One man, Mike Sokolowski, was killed on the spot.
 Another, Steve Szczerbanowicz, died later from his wounds.
-Hospitals reported about 30 casualties, mainly from police gunfire.
-Others were tended to by friends and family.
-As the crowds were chased into sidestreets and broken up, some 80 people were arrested by the “specials” and military patrols that took over the downtown area.
+Hospitals reported about 30 injuries, mainly from police gunfire.
+Friends and family tended others with injuries.
+The crowds were chased into side streets and broken up.
+The "specials" arrested some 80 people, and military patrols took over the downtown area.

-When the Strike Bulletin published its account of the events of Bloody Saturday, the editors, J.S.
-Woodsworth and Fred J. Dixon, were arrested and charged with seditious libel.
-They had published articles with headings such as “Kaiserism in Canada” and “The British Way.”
-The charges against Woodsworth included his quotation of a verse from Isaiah: "Woe unto them that decree unrighteous decrees."
-Further publication of the newspaper was suppressed.
+When the Strike Bulletin published its account of Bloody Saturday, police arrested its editor, Fred J. Dixon.
+J.S.
+Woodsworth replaced him.
+They had published articles with headings such as "Kaiserism in Canada" and "The British Way".
+The charges against Woodsworth included his quotation of a verse from the Bible, "Woe unto them that decree unrighteous decrees."
+Woodsworth was arrested and charged with seditious libel.
+Police stopped further publication of the newspaper.

-These events broke the confidence of the Strike Committee, and on June 25, they announced the end of the strike for 11:00 a.m. the next day.
-After six weeks, workers drifted back to their jobs, but many were blacklisted or otherwise punished for participating in the strike.
+These events broke the confidence of the Strike Committee.
+On June 25, they announced the end of the strike for 11:00 a.m. the next day.
+After six weeks, the strikers drifted back to their jobs.
+Many were blacklisted or otherwise punished for participating in the strike.